 - Young adult and middle grade (any kind): Faculty member Laura Lee Anderson, a published YA author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.

-- Literary fiction, mainstream fiction, women’s fiction, historical fiction, mystery, thriller, crime, suspense, memoir, science fiction, fantasy, romance, children’s picture books: Faculty member Eve Porinchak, a freelance editor and former literary agent, will get your work in advance, critique the first 10 double-spaced pages of your book, and pass along written critique notes.
-Unlike the other critquers at the Minnesota event, Eve will not be there in person.
+- Mystery, thriller, crime, suspense, science fiction, fantasy, romance, children’s picture books: Faculty member Eve Porinchak, a freelance editor and former literary agent, will get your work in advance, critique the first 10 double-spaced pages of your book, and pass along written critique notes.
+Unlike the other critiquers at the Pittsburgh event, Eve will not be there in person.
 Instead Eve is happy to have her 10-minute meetings with writers over the phone or Skype, either before or after the event.
 Picture book manuscripts should be 1,000 words maximum, and can or cannot include illustrations.

 How to pay/register — Registration is now open.
 Reach out to workshop organizer Chuck Sambuchino via email: firstname.lastname@example.org, and he will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal or check.
 Because Chuck plans different workshops, make sure you note that you’re inquiring about the Pittsburgh workshop specifically.